cloudlinux/cloudlinux-doc/docs/x-ray/README.md

 :::

 :::warning Warning!
-X-Ray is available for cPanel and Plesk.
+X-Ray is available for cPanel, Plesk, and DirectAdmin.
-* ETA for DirectAdmin is May 29th.
 * X-Ray for non-panel installations is not planned.
 :::